History of the Hungarian language: Proto-Hungarian

 After the Hunnish rule ended, the Hungarians came into contact with the Göktürks and were significantly influenced by them.
 The Göktürk Turk Empire flourished in the 6th century.
 This is probably the time when the Hungarians started writing, using the Old Hungarian script (rovásírás).
 Later, the Hungarians also came into contact with the Khazars and moved westward to Etelköz, where the Magyars lived as an independent nation.

 In 895–896, under the rulership of Prince Árpád, they crossed the Carpathian Mountains, and settled the Carpathian Basin, the area of present-day Hungary.
 They also began to establish their own state here, namely the Principality of Hungary.
 They launched a number of plundering raids both westward into former Francia and southward into the Byzantine Empire.

 A saying or prayer mentioning the exonym "Hungarians" (Hungari) was common in the 10th century, at the time of intense raiding of various parts of Europe by these tribes.
 It's attested in the Song of the Watchmen of Modena in 924 AD:

 A sagittis Hungarorum libera nos Domine!

 ‘Lord save us from the arrows of the Hungarians!’

 The Hungarians call themselves Magyar (/hu/).
-The name Magyar once was the name of a Hungarian tribe, Megyer(i).
-It likely means "talking man".
+The name Magyar once was the name of a Hungarian tribe, Megyer(i), which likely means "talking man".
 The first syllable may be cognate to the ethnonym Mansi, which in the Mansi language (манси mańśi) means simply 'man, Mansi'.
 The (Ob-)Ugric word has been proposed to be an old Indo-Iranian loan (cf. Sanskrit mānuṣa, Avestan manuš "man, male").
 The external name 'Hungary' (Hungaria) was recorded in the 13th century by Anonymous in the Gesta Hungarorum ("The Deeds of the Hungarians)", the first extant Hungarian chronicle, as originating in the 9th century from the castle Ung (Hung) now in Slovakia.